abenitez69/wxBasic/abLib/Bind/README.md

 -------

 * The `source` is a name of file corresponds to the wxBasic script to be "compiled".
 The extension can be omitted if it is `.wxb`.
+* The `iconfile` is the name of the file that corresponds to the icon that will be used in the application.

 "Shebang" Example
 -----------------